Join the team fighting for nature and prosperity for all.

 - Very intelligent and learns quickly

-- Fast reader capable of scanning large quantities of text
+- Capable of scanning large quantities of text or video

-- Able to see big picture and small details
+- Able to see both the big picture and small details

 - “Do what it takes and get it done” attitude